-Income from Related Parties Expenditure to Related Parties Amounts Owed by Related Parties at year end Amounts Owed to Related Parties at year end Grosvenor Exploration & Mining Services (Ireland) Ltd (i) 2014 - 18,067 - - 2013 - ī - -
+Income from Related Parties Expenditure to Related Parties Amounts Owed by Related Parties at year end Amounts Owed to Related Parties at year end \$ \$ \$ \$ Grosvenor Exploration & Mining Services (Ireland) Ltd (i) 2015 - 143,466 - - 2014 - 18,067 - -

-(i) Mr R Spencer, an Executive director, is a director of Grosvenor Exploration & Mining Services (Ireland) Ltd. During the year, Grosvenor Exploration & Mining Services received the above fees for geological exploration consultancy services since the date that Mr Spencer became a director of the Company.
+(i) Mr R Spencer, an Executive director, is a director of Grosvenor Exploration & Mining Services (Ireland) Ltd. During the year, Grosvenor Exploration & Mining Services received the above fees for geological exploration consultancy services.
+These fees are based on normal commercial terms and conditions.

-Note 17: Remuneration of auditors
+Note 18: Remuneration of auditors

+Consolid dated

-(a) Audit services
+(a) Audit services 2015 2014

+\$ \$

-Audit and review services Auditors of parent entity (HLB Mann Judd) Audit and review of financial reports under the Corporations Act 2001 Non-HLB Mann Judd audit firms for the audit or review of financial reports 24,000 22,500 of any entity in the Group 4,456 3,126
+Audit and review services

+Auditors of parent entity (HLB Mann Judd)

+Audit and review of financial reports under the Corporations Act 2001 Non-HLB Mann Judd audit firms for the audit or review of financial reports 27,570 24,000

+of any entity in the Group 1,737 4,456

-Total remuneration for audit services 28,456 25,626
+Total remuneration for audit services 29,307 28,456